 - Pantone® Guide to Communicating With Color by Leatrice Eiseman

-I’m going to talk about some mistakes that designers make when creating logos.
-These mistakes won’t serve you—or your client—well.
+In this episode of Design Domination, I’m going to talk about some mistakes that designers make when creating logos.
+These logo design mistakes won’t serve you—or your client—well.
 If you’re guilty of any, that’s OK.
 No need to confess.
 Just stop committing these logo design sins today.

 You must always find out the client’s goals and how they want to be perceived by their audience.
 You also want to find out who their audience is and who their competitors are.